Shahroz Sabzwari

-Shahroz Sabzwari (شہروز سبزواری) is a Pakistani actor and model who is known for his role in the film Khulay Aasman Ke Neechay directed by Javed Sheikh.
+Shahroz Sabzwari (born 25 August 1985) is a Pakistani actor and model who is known for his role in the film Khulay Aasman Ke Neechay directed by Javed Sheikh.
 He played the lead role in the 2016 television drama series Deewana produced by Hum TV.

 Personal life

 He married actress Syra Yousuf on 21 October 2012 and their Nikkah took place in Karachi in a private ceremony.
 They announced their separation on 29 February 2020.
 They later announced their divorce.
 On 31 May 2020, Sabzwari married model Sadaf Kanwal.